Code-Institute-Submissions/zahramousavi930-Nava.boutique/README.md

   This font was chosen due to its readability, popularity, and familiarity, with it being the chosen font for some products produced by Google.

-- ### Images

-  All product images have been taken from the current website for [Nibble Kitchen](https://nibblekitchen.co.uk/), with permission from the owner.

-  Other images used throughout the site were chosen from the website [Unsplash](https://unsplash.com/) and were chosen to fit the overall theme of the website.

-  Image credits can be found in the [Media](#media) section of this Readme.

 - ### Wireframes